AgileRL/AgileRL/docs/on_policy/index.rst

 The setup for PPO is very similar to the off-policy example above, except it does not require the use of an experience replay buffer.
 It also requires some different hyperparameters, shown below in the custom loop.

-The easiest way to train a population of agents using PPO is to use our on-policy training function:
+You can use our off-the-shelf on-policy training function to train a population of agents using PPO:

 .. code-block:: python